 Open Space takes place most Sunday mornings in the Main Sanctuary of St. James Lutheran Church.
 All are invited to attend and listen, participate, learn, grow, and share as we develop a stronger sense of our individual faith and also who we are as a community of believers in our world today.
 Topics range from biblical study to current events, social issues, and information session about local organizations.
 Open Space is a safe environment where all questions and viewpoints have the right to be heard respectfully.

-NOTE: Open Space returned on September 18th, 2022 and we continue into the autumn with an exciting series of educational events for adults.
+NOTE: Open Space returned on September 18th, 2022 and we continue with an exciting series of educational events for adults.
 Be sure to join us after coffee hour!
 Sunday School classes for children have also resumed.
 Children can join their Sunday School teacher after coffee hour.
 Interested in leading an Open Space?
 Contact the front office for more info.

 October 2nd: Making Change – The Art of the Protest.
 Tour of the Art Museum Exhibit with Paula Carlson.